AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 to build it.
-When the build is completed, the executables can be found inside the Build directory under a new directory which has the same name as the executable (E.G:Build/MOHLevelViewer, Build/MOHModelViewer etc...).
+When the build is completed, the executables can be found inside the Build/bin directory under a new folder which has the same name as the executable (E.G:Build/bin/MOHLevelViewer, Build/bin/MOHModelViewer etc...).
 The directories,created during the build process, will contain everything that it is required by the program in order to run properly.